Lewis-Seiden/Lewis-Seiden.github.io/docs/index.md

 Robot Software lead
 Aug 2021-

-- Development of Java software to control a 150lb robot in competition.
+- Created Java software to control a 150lb robot in competition under tight 6 week deadline.
-- Debugging in production under time pressure.
+- Debugged robot software in production under time pressure.
-- Controls development including PID, Feedforward, and Trajectory-Optimization based methods.
+- Implemented and integrated controls algorithms including PID, Feedforward, and Trajectory-Optimization based methods.
-- Vision and pose estimation development using Apriltags.
+- Lead team on vision and pose estimation development using Apriltags.
+- Created training curriculum including live presentations, example code, text walkthroughs, and videos for training new programmers, as well as recording best practices and other documentation.
 - Established collaboration and git practices, including PR usage and code review.
-- Created training materials including live presentations, example code, text walkthroughs, and videos for training new programmers.

 ### Choreo

 Contributor
 Sept 2023-

-- Open-source contributions to trajectory-optimization based trajectory planning tool.
+- Developed an open-source trajectory-optimization based trajectory planning tool.
+- Integrated Choreo into existing project to become first production user.
-- Frontend development with React and Tauri.
+- Developed and maintained frontend in React and Tauri.
-- Backend development using C++ templates to allow trajopt problem to be solved using either CasADi or Sleipnir nonlinear solver.
+- Developed and maintained backend using C++ templates to allow trajopt problem to be solved using either CasADi or Sleipnir nonlinear solver.
 - Contributions include obstacle support, heuristics to improve trajectory generation efficiency, keybinds and other ux improvements.

 ## Education